Apply for Admission FAQ

 What are your admission requirements?

-In addition to a successful audition or portfolio review, applicants will also be evaluated on their academic background, essays, and application.
+In addition to a successful audition or portfolio review, applicants will also be evaluated on their academic background, essay, letter of recommendation and application.
 All students must have graduated from high school with a minimum grade point average of 2.5 (on a 4-point scale).
 A passing score on the GED will be accepted in lieu of a high school transcript.

 Are the SAT or ACT required?

 The SAT and ACT are not required, but we recommend that you take them.
 Test scores should be sent to us directly from the testing agency.
 Cornish’s SAT code is 0058 and our ACT code is 4501.

 What is required during a portfolio review/audition?

 See here for audition/portfolio requirements for a particular degree.

 What is your application deadline?